asterisk-art/app/README.md

 	</a>
 </p>

-> Create art with algorithms
+> Create art with algorithms test